 - Call a plumber to assess any drainage issues and prevent further damage.

-- Call a tree trimming expert to cut away the portion of the tree causing damage.
+- Call a Denver tree trimming expert to cut away the portion of the tree causing damage.

 - Cut down the tree and remove the root system that’s causing damage.

-Before decided what is the best way to stop root damage, it’s important to call one of our professionals to assess the situation.
+Before decided what is the best way to stop root damage, it’s important to call one of our tree service professionals in Denver to assess the situation.
 We can easily determine what type of root system you have an also identify the best solution for you.
+We also can assist with tree removal in Denver, if there’s too much damage to the root system.
+(By the way, we also provide tree services in Arvada, Lakewood, Wheat Ridge and other surrounding areas!)